jschementi/iron-websites/ruby/browser/spec.v2.rst

       root_visual = UserControl.new
     </script>

-Both Silverlight controls will get their `root_visual` set, since the Ruby script-tag is executed twice, once for each Silverlight control.
+Both Silverlight controls will get their ``RootVisual`` set, since the Ruby script-tag is executed twice, once for each Silverlight control.
 To avoid this, script-tags must be scoped to a specific Silverlight control. ``dlr.js`` instructs ``dlr.xap`` to only run un-scoped script-tags on the first control